BhoomiGohil/Typescript/S & S Tour Travels/README.md

 1. Navigate to Extensions.
 2. Search for "Live Server" and install it.
 3. Click on Go Live option to run project.

+Note: You have to run npx tsc command for compiling the file after update.

 Happy coding.